Multimodal Data Ingestion Pipeline with Docling and Qdrant

 Implementing a deduplicated ingestion pipeline using cryptographic file hashing

-Building production-ready Retrieval-Augmented Generation (RAG) systems requires parsing complex multi-page PDF documents.
-These documents contain running text, nested financial tables, and chart graphics.
-Using Docling alongside Qdrant, developers can extract semantic document layouts, convert page images into textual descriptions, and build a hybrid sparse/dense vector search index.
+Building production RAG systems means parsing complex multi-page PDF documents.
+These documents hold running text, nested financial tables, and chart graphics.
+With Docling and Qdrant, we can do three things.
+We extract document layouts, turn page images into text, and build a hybrid vector search index.

-This guide walks through setting up the multi-stage document ingestion pipeline.
-We will extract layout formats, run a vision-based description generator, and initialize a hybrid Qdrant database.
+In this blog, we set up the multi-stage document ingestion pipeline.
+We extract layouts, run a vision description generator, and set up a hybrid Qdrant database.

 Agentic RAG with LangChain and LangGraph - Ollama